Only electronically submitted applications will be considered

-Application Appendix is 1 page that includes:
+Application Appendix is 1 page and includes:

-Summary Curriculum Vitae (CV) for the Project Director
+Summary Curriculum Vitae (CV) for the Project Director.

 Shortly after the submission deadline, applications are reviewed and recipients selected by the research staff of the Acton Institute.
 Award decisions by the Acton Institute are final and not subject to appeal.